Jack Robinson (footballer, born 1993): Loan to Huddersfield Town

 Immediately after signing for QPR, Robinson joined Huddersfield Town for the 2014–15 season.
 He made his Town debut two days later in the 4–2 defeat against Watford at Vicarage Road.
 He made the left-back position his own after a difficult start, but his loan ended early after he jarred his knee in the 1–1 draw against Birmingham City on 14 March 2015.
 A scan later revealed he needed surgery ruling him out for between 9–12 months, prematurely ending his loan with the Terriers.

 QPR return

 After an injury laden beginning to his Rangers career, including recovering from the knee injury which had ruled Robinson out for several months, the 17–18 season saw Robinson cement his place in the Rangers first team playing out of position at centre half.
-He scored his first two career goals in an away win against Birmingham City on the 16 December 2017.
+He scored his first two career goals in an away win against Birmingham City on 16 December 2017.

 On 26 June 2018, Robinson left the club after rejecting a new contract to stay at Queens Park Rangers.